miryampirozzi/RL_exam_PIROZZI_MIRYAM/README.md

 $ sudo apt-get install ubuntu-restricted-extras
 ```

 - As you have probably noticed, some snapshots of terminals appear to have a different user.
-That it because it was necessary to run te project on a different hardware by the end of the implementation, since the first one started reporting few issues regarding the kinematic inversin computation.
+That it because it was necessary to run te project on a different hardware by the end of the implementation, since the first one started reporting few issues regarding the kinematic inversion computation.